|Title: ||Michael Edward Thomas Papers|

 Georgia Institute of Technology.
 Office of the Executive Vice President.

-Archives & Records Management, Library and Information Center, Georgia Institute of Technology
+Archives & Records Management, Library, Georgia Institute of Technology

 |Abstract:||In 1988, under the leadership of then-President John Patrick Crecine, a restructuring plan was undertaken to prepare for the future of Georgia Tech as it continued to develop as a dominant technical institution.
 Michael E. Thomas, then acting executive vice president, was deeply involved in the academic restructuring.
 These papers, including correspondence, meeting minutes, reports, and proposals, document the reorganization of Georgia Tech.|